tnebooks/10th-science/questions/science/reproduction-in-plants-and-animals/androecium.md

 ---
 choices:
-  - "calyx and corolla"
+  - "Calyx and Corolla"
-  - "calyx and androecium"
+  - "Calyx and Androecium"
-  - "corolla and gynoecium"
+  - "Corolla and Gynoecium"
-  - "androecium and gynoecium"
+  - "Androecium and Gynoecium"
 answer:
-  - "androecium and gynoecium"
+  - "Androecium and Gynoecium"
-explanation: " "
+explanation: "The essential reproductive parts of a flower are androecium (male) and gynoecium (female)."
 ---
-The essential parts of a flower are ___________
+The essential parts of a flower are ______.